What To Look For in a Pet Sitter

 - Pricing and cancellation charges.

-- How does the pet sitter respond to emergencies, whether the crisis is related to your pet or home?
+- How does the pet sitter respond to emergencies, whether the crisis is related to your furry friends or home?

-- How much exercise will the pet sitter be willing to give your young, active dog?
+- How much exercise will the pet sitter be willing to give your young, active dog full of excess energy?

 - Do they know how to handle large pets?